ralexander-phi/rss-blogroll-network/README.md

 Our crawler uses the `Feed2Pages/*` User-Agent string and respects `robots.txt`.
 Block this User-Agent (or all bots) from accessing your RSS feed using your `robots.txt` file.

+## Running the crawler

+Build https://github.com/ralexander-phi/feed2pages-action, which has the crawler code.

+Then build this project (`go build`) and run the analysis tool: `./rss-blogroll-network`.

+Finally build the site with hugo: `hugo` or `hugo server`.